OWASP/owasp-mastg/Document/0x06a-Platform-Overview.md

 #### App Structure on the iOS File System

-Starting with iOS 8, the way applications are stored on the device changed.
-Previously, applications were unpacked to a folder in the `/var/mobile/applications/` directory.
-Note, that since iOS 10, the path has changed again to `/private/var/containers/Bundle/Application/`.
-Applications were identified by a UUID (Universal Unique Identifier), a random 128-bit number.
-This number was the name of the folder in which the application itself was stored.
-The static app bundle and the application data folders are stored in a different location since iOS 8.
+Previously, ups to iOS 7 included, applications were unpacked to a folder in the `/var/mobile/Applications/` directory.
+Starting with iOS 8, the way applications are stored on the device changed (as detailed below).
+Applications are identified by a UUID (Universal Unique Identifier), a random 128-bit number.
+This number is the name of the folder in which the application itself is stored.
+The static app bundle and the application data folders are stored in a different location.
 These folders contain information that must be examined closely during application security assessments.

 - `/var/mobile/Containers/Bundle/Application/[UUID]/Application.app` contains the previously mentioned Application.app data, and it stores the static content as well as the application's ARM-compiled binary.
 The contents of this folder is used to validate the code signature.
 - `/var/mobile/Containers/Data/Application/[UUID]/Documents` contains all the user-generated data.
 The application end user initiates the creation of this data.
 - `/var/mobile/Containers/Data/Application/[UUID]/Library` contains all files that aren't user-specific, such as caches, preferences, cookies, and property list (plist) configuration files.
 - `/var/mobile/Containers/Data/Application/[UUID]/tmp` contains temporary files which aren't needed between application launches.

+Note, that since iOS 9.3.x, the Bundle path has changed again to `/var/containers/Bundle/Application/`.

 The following figure represents the application folder structure:
 ![iOS App Folder Structure](Images/Chapters/0x06a/iOS_Folder_Structure.png)